 Software Development: What is a Hook?
-Let’s Know About Few Types of Hook.
+Let’s Know About a Few Types of Hooks

 This type of implementation is very useful in the case of adding new functionalities to applications, also facilitating the communication between the other processes and messages of the system.
 Hooks tend to decrease system performance by increasing the processing load that the system needs to perform for each message.
 It should be installed only when needed and removed as soon as possible.

-• Create your own CMS is another bad idea, after all, you do not have the time or resources enough to create new things or even maintain what to build;
+• Creating your own CMS is another bad idea, after all, you do not have the time or resources enough to create new things or even maintain what to build;

 • Investigate the possibility of using a hook, that is, check if the CMS looks in external modules or plugins for functions of a given name to be executed at the desired moment, in this case, the publication of new posts.